The Year of The Rabbit

 Happy New Year!

-This year, the Chinese New Year celebrations begins Tuesday, February 1st, welcoming in the Year of the Tiger.
+This year, the Chinese New Year celebrations begins Sunday, January 22nd, welcoming in the Year of the Rabbit.
 In China, celebrations of the New Year last for fifteen days and it is one of the biggest holidays of the year.

 For the past decade, we at Villari's Martial Arts of Mansfield have been donating time, visiting hundreds of local classrooms to share the Legend of the Chinese New Year and the lessons about having strong character we can learn from it.